-Hashing for all results presented in this paper was accomplished with a SHA-1 [12] hash.
+Hashing for all results presented here was accomplished with a SHA-1 [12] hash.
 It is important to note that the cryptographic strength of the SHA-1 hash is not an important property of an effective hashing function in this domain.
 It is sufficient that it is a member of the class of universal hash functions [4].